 If bowel screening participation rates in the National Bowel Cancer Screening Program increased to 60% in NSW and across Australia, up to 90,000 lives could be saved from bowel cancer over the next 40 years.

-The National Bowel Cancer Screening Program offers free screening for bowel cancer to eligible Australians.
+The National Bowel Cancer Screening Program sends out free bowel cancer screening test kits in the mail every two years to eligible Australians aged 50-74 years.

 What you need to know

 - Survival rates are significantly improved when bowel cancer is detected and treated early.
 Bowel cancer screening saves lives—it can detect cancer before symptoms appear.